Moreau-Lab/Tutorials/GitGitHubTutorial.md

 there.
 This tells us we have successfully connected Git on our local computer to GitHub online\!

+#### Cleaning Up

+You can go ahead and use Finder or whatever file system navigatory your computer uses to find the “Test” folder you created on your computer, and delete it.
+You can also delete the “Test” repository from GitHub.
+Open up the repository on github.com; click Settings, scroll to the very bottom, and delete the repository.
+This will keep everything tidy and uncluttered.

 ## Connecting RStudio to GitHub

 Working via Terminal can be annoying and fairly confusing to folks who